Skip to main content

 Accessible Communication:

-Farber and its employees will communicate with people with disabilities in ways that take into account each person’s particular disability.
+Farber and its employees will communicate with people with disabilities in ways that consider each person’s particular disability.

 Service Animals and Support Persons: